 Explicitly talk about advertising messages online – how companies pay for advertising space and that doesn’t necessarily mean they are a great product just that they are prepared to pay.

-As our worlds have physically shrunk, our online world is widening – unscrupulous companies and scammers are taking advantage of their new, often digitally naïve, audience.
+As our worlds physically shrank during the pandemic, our online world widened and is seemingly staying that way – unscrupulous companies and scammers are taking advantage of their new, often digitally naïve, audience.

 3. Discuss online “etiquette”